yota-code/unitest/README.md

 Installation of the new instance via

 	unitest_prepare <NODE_NAME> <template_name>

+With as template helionix / scade_v3 / scade_mini

 Remark : the unitest environment is located in the folder build/<NODE_NAME>